Scroll to Learn More

 Federal and state agencies play key roles in helping us decide whether Wolbachia mosquitoes should be used to protect our native forest birds.
 The Hawaiʻi Department of Agriculture (HDOA) regulates the importation of animals and microorganisms, and the use of pesticides in the state.
 The U.S. Environmental Protection Agency (EPA) oversees registration of new pesticides.

 Many people find biopesticides to be a safer alternative to the use of toxic chemicals.
-Before EPA will approve a biopesticide for use, an applicant must submit information about the mode of action (how it will work) along with scientific data on its efficacy and safety, including potential environmental impacts.
+Before EPA approves a biopesticide, an applicant must submit information about the mode of action (how it will work) along with scientific data on its efficacy and safety, including potential environmental impacts.
 These data are typically obtained through an Experimental Use Permit (EUP).

 Experimental Use Permit

-Wolbachia mosquitoes are currently being used on the mainland, but only for certain states, and only for Aedes aegypti, not the mosquito species that harms native Hawaiian birds, Culex quinquefasciatus.
+Wolbachia mosquitoes are currently being used on the continent, but only for specific states and Aedes aegypti, not the mosquito species that harm native Hawaiian birds, Culex quinquefasciatus.

 Importing Microorganisms to Hawaiʻi